mathesar-foundation/mathesar-wiki/design/specs/table_inspector.md

 #### To Deselect

-Deselect all selected items by clicking on a currently selected item, on an empty space or pressing the escape key.
+Deselect all selected items by clicking on a currently selected item, on an empty space, or pressing the escape key.

+#### To Select All

+For records, the option to select all is available, which would include all columns and cells in the selection.
+The column header should include a control for this.

+The current page's viewable records would be included in the selection.
+The user will be given the option to select all records in the table if they want.

 #### Extending a Selection

-We may think about including a "Selection" area in the inspector so that users can make changes to the selection they're currently working with.
+We may consider including a "Selection" area in the inspector so that users can change the selection they're currently working with.

 This section could contain options such as:

 - Extend selection
 - Select all
-  - Select all columns with same data type
+  - Select all columns with the same data type

 ## Keyboard Controls and Touch Devices Considerations

 Users would be better served if the software could support keyboard controls.
-In a separate issue, we'll look at how the inspector options are accessed and updated using the keyboard.
+We'll look at how the inspector options are accessed and updated using the keyboard in a separate issue.
 We'll also look at how multi-object selection works on touch devices.

 ## User Interface Considerations and Examples